cuongkane/blog/posts/2024/06/write_valuable_tests.md

-# [WIP] Write valuable tests
+# WRITE VALUABLE TESTS
-Sometimes, you may lack confidence in delivering the ticket and need to ask QA for costly regression tests.
+Sometimes, you may need more confidence in delivering the ticket and need to ask QA for costly regression tests.
-Or the maintenance efforts for the project's tests may be excessive and usually result in false positive alerts.
+The maintenance efforts for the project's tests may be excessive and usually result in false positive alerts.

-In this blog, I'm gonna share some fundamental knowledge to tackle these issues.
+In this blog, I will share some fundamental knowledge to tackle these issues.

-Most of this blog's meterials are retrieved from the book `Unit Testing: Principles, Practices, and Patterns MEAP V03` of the beloved author `Vladimir Khorikov`.
+(Most of this blog's images and ideas are retrieved from the book `Unit Testing: Principles, Practices, and Patterns MEAP V03` by the beloved author `Vladimir Khorikov`)

 ## Overview
-Tests is the most crucial part of a software project in order to maintain sustainability through project development cycles.
+Tests is the most crucial part of a software project to maintain sustainability through project development cycles.

 ![The importance of good tests](/blog/images/write_valuable_test/test_importance.png)

-If the tests aren't written well, it could increase maintainance costs, demotivate the team and sequencialy decrease the productivity.
+If the tests aren't written well, it could increase maintenance costs, demotivate the team, and sequentially decrease productivity.

-I will go through these following sections to address technique to write good tests that bring most valuable:
+I will go through the following sections to address techniques for writing good tests that bring the most value:

 - Foundational Attributes: 4 metrics to measure the test quality.
 - Ideal tests: Does it exist a sort of test that could have all 4 attributes?
 - Ideal architecture: Project architecture to facilitate writing ideal tests.
-- Good practices: Principle and practices to write good tests.
+- Good practices: Principles and practices to write good tests.
+- Conclusion: Some shorten sentences to drive your testing.
+- Appendix: Popular stuffs in DEV testing worlds

 ## Foundational Attributes
 In this section, I'll show you attributes to define a good test.

-1. Protectection against regressions
+1. Protection against regressions

 A regression, also known as a software bug, occurs when a feature stops working as intended after a code modification.
-Protectection against regression is the most important element to ensure the system are working as expected and follow awared behavior.
+Protection against regression is the most important element to ensure the system is working as expected and following observed behavior.
-Let's say you introduce a Rest API to change the state of your database, you need to write a unittest to ensure the state were changed properly after calling the Rest API.
+Let's say you introduce a Rest API to change the state of your database, you need to write a test to ensure the state was changed properly after calling the Rest API.
-The behavior changing the state should be protected over adding/modifing other parts of that API.
-Protectection against regression are address this primarily purpose of unittest.
+The behavior changing the state should be protected over adding/modifying other parts of that API.
+Protection against regression addresses this primary purpose of unit tests.

 2. Resistance to refactoring

 Refactoring in changing the code without changing the system/software behavior.
-The purpose of refactoring are mainly enhance code quality to maintain a good productivity for the team.
+The purpose of refactoring is mainly to enhance code quality to maintain good productivity for the team.
-Follow this definition, a good test shouldn't raise false positive (test fail but expected system behavior are unchanged) errors when refactoring.
+Following this definition, a good test shouldn't raise false positive (test fails but expected system behavior is unchanged) errors when refactoring.

 3. Fast testing execution

-The testing execution time should be quick so that the test could be run every time when you change the code without affecting the productivity.
+The testing execution time should be quick so that the test can be run whenever you change the code without affecting productivity.

-4. Easy maintainance
+4. Easy maintenance

-The test are easy to understand for code readers and effortless to run.
+The tests are easy to understand for code readers and effortless to run.

 A good unit test must have at least 3/4 attributes.

 ## Ideal Tests

-There are 3 kinds of tests that could sastify 3/4 attributes:
+There are 3 kinds of tests that could satisfy 3/4 of attributes:
-- End-to-end tests: The test go through all of the system's components (including UI, database and external applications)
+- End-to-end tests: The test goes through all of the system's components (including UI, database, and external applications)
-- Trivial tests: Cover simple piece of code (small unit tests)
+- Trivial tests: Cover simple pieces of code (small unit tests)
 - Brittle test: Verify whitebox testing (for example: verify the executed SQL script exactly matches some strings)

 ![Ideal test to sastify 4 attributes are impossible](/blog/images/write_valuable_test/unreachable_test.png)

-Look at the central, creating an ideal test to sastify all 4 attributes is impossible because of the inverse proportion of `fast testing execution` and `protection against regression`.
+Looking at the central, creating an ideal test to satisfy all 4 attributes is impossible because of the inverse proportion of `fast testing execution` and `protection against regression`.

-Here is the diagram describes that inverse proportion:
+Here is the diagram describing that inverse proportion:

 ![Test pyramid](/blog/images/write_valuable_test/test_pyramid.png)

-- Unit tests are tests covered smallest unit of the system.
-Unit tests targets the domain model (main bussiness)
+- Unit tests are tests that cover the smallest unit of the system.
+Unit tests target the domain model (main business)
 - Integration tests verify how your system works in integration with out-of-process dependencies (database, file system, other services).
 - End-to-end testing verifies that all components of a system can run under real-world scenarios